-If you’ve installed Ubuntu along with Windows 10, Grub Bootloader is also installed along with Ubuntu to boot the Ubuntu.
-When the computer starts you can choose either Windows or Ubuntu Bootloader to boot the system.
-Grub Bootloader lets you Boot the Ubuntu along with Windows 10.
+When you install Ubuntu along with Windows 10, Grub Bootloader also gets installed.
+When your computer starts you can choose either Windows or Ubuntu Bootloader to boot the system.
+Grub Bootloader lets you Boot Ubuntu along with Windows 10.

-If any time you uninstall Ubuntu from your computer but Grub Bootloader remains installed.
-That’s why, when you start your computer you get two boot options again Windows Boot manager and Ubuntu.
-You think I’ve uninstalled ubuntu but still, Ubuntu is here, Why?
+If any time you uninstall Ubuntu from your computer, but Grub Bootloader remains installed.
+That’s why, when you start your computer, you get two boot options, Windows Boot manager and Ubuntu.
+So you think that I’ve uninstalled Ubuntu, but still, Ubuntu is here; why?

-Actually you’ve uninstalled Ubuntu but not Grub Bootloader, this is a problem.
-You can Uninstall and Remove Grub Bootloader from Windows 10.
-Once you’ve done this, Grub Bootloader will no longer available on your computer.
+You’ve uninstalled Ubuntu but not Grub Bootloader.
+You can easily uninstall and remove Grub Bootloader from Windows 10.
+Once you’ve done this, Grub Bootloader will no longer be available on your computer.

 Remove Grub Bootloader

 Although It is pretty easy to remove Grub Bootloader from Windows, we should have Admin privileges on Windows.
 We will first temporarily assign a letter to the EFI drive and then uninstall Grub Bootloader from the Boot directory.

 - Open the Command prompt and type the command diskpart, then hit the enter button.
 You can also open Diskpart using the Run dialog box as well.

 - This opens a Diskpart command line tool.

 - Type the command “list vol”, this will list all the disk volumes of your computer.